Fairness Amidst Non-IID Graph Data: A Literature Review: Introduction

 \section{Introduction}

-Graph learning is behind many recent success stories in machine learning due to the ubiquity of graph structure in today's increasingly connected world such as social networks, power grid, traffic networks and proteins~\cite{zhang2021disentangled}.
-Since graph data is commonly modeled to reflect its structural and neighborhood information, societal bias can be naturally inherited and even exacerbated~\cite{wu2019pc,creager2019flexibly}.
-For example, the use of social network information in the growing practice of credit scoring has shown to yield discriminatory decisions towards specific groups or populations~\cite{wei2016credit}.
+Graph learning has been instrumental in many recent machine learning successes due to the prevalence of graph structures in today's interconnected world, such as social networks, power grids, traffic networks, and disaster response~\cite{wu2022graph,zhang2021disentangled,ma2021deep,wu2020comprehensive}.
+Since graph data is commonly modeled to reflect its structural and neighborhood information, societal bias can be naturally inherited and even exacerbated~\cite{kang2020inform,bose2019compositional,agarwal2021towards,zhang2020deep}.
+As an example, the use of social network information in the growing practice of credit scoring has been shown to yield discriminatory decisions towards specific groups or populations~\cite{wei2016credit}.
+Addressing fairness issues in graph learning algorithms is thus an essential problem.